Find Peace with Living & Dying - Death Education and Storytelling Gatherings in Western New York

 — Lynn, Workshop & Story Circle Participant

-Befriending Death Workshops
+Befriending Death Gatherings

 Attend free community sessions on mortality to become more prepared and at peace with dying and living with intention.

-Current Workshop Topics
+Current Topics

 Story Circles